How to Read & Understand Food LabelsBy Jenny Craig

 3. Choose Foods with Key Nutrients

-- Look for foods that have at least 20% of the DV for vitamins A and C, calcium and iron.
+- Look for foods that have at least 20% of the DV for vitamins D, calcium and iron.

-- Pick foods that are rich in dietary fiber: A good source has 3 grams and an excellent source has 5 grams per serving.
+- Pick foods that are rich in dietary fiber: A good source has 3 grams and an excellent source has 5 grams of dietary fiber per serving.

 4. Look for Added Fat/Saturated Fat, Sugars and Sodium

-- Refer to the Panel to see if a food contains added fat or sugar.
-That’s important because these can be “hidden” calories.
+- Refer to the nutrition facts label to see if a food product contains added fat or sugar.
+That's important because these can be "hidden" calories.